Dawson Valley Colliery: Heritage listing

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The former colliery is important for its association with Mount Morgan Gold Mining Company Limited and Mount Morgan Limited.
+The former colliery is associated with Mount Morgan Gold Mining Company Limited and Mount Morgan Limited.
 The Baralaba mine was initially developed to provide fuel for the boilers and smelters at Mount Morgan Mine, and later produced coal for export.
-It provides evidence of the scale of operations at Mount Morgan, once Australia's most productive gold and copper mine and it contributes to our knowledge of the company's interests beyond the Mount Morgan mine.
+It provides evidence of the scale of operations at Mount Morgan, which was a productive gold and copper mine, and it contributes to knowledge of the company's interests beyond the Mount Morgan mine.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The former colliery is important in demonstrating the principal characteristics of the above ground layout and structures of a typical underground coal mine of the mid-twentieth century.
 Most above ground structures associated with the mine are extant, many of them relatively intact and containing equipment.
 Structures include: surface crib room; fan house; winder and compressor house; transformer yard; block making plant; electrical and drill store; workshop; fuel, pipe and electrical detonator sheds; change-house; toilet block; explosives magazine; and detonator magazine.
 The head frame is extant, but partially collapsed.
 Also extant on the site are a range of artefacts associated with the mine consisting mainly of underground locomotives, coal skips and coal cars.
 The mine is an excellent example of the mining process and living conditions associated with underground mines of the period.